paezha/Crime-in-Toronto-4GA3/README.md

 # Background

-Crime rates related to unemployment and income are influenced by a variety of factors, with unemployment and income playing a significant role in shaping criminal activities.
-Research has shown that these two factors have a positive correlation (Dizman, 2020).
+Crime rates are influenced by a variety of factors, with unemployment and income playing a significant role in shaping criminal activities.
+Research has shown that these two factors have a positive correlation with crime rates (Dizman, 2020).
 Those with lower economic status can resort to crime, highlighting the impacts of economic factors on criminal behaviour (Rehaman, 2022).
 Moreover, the effects of income on crime have been a subject of interest, with studies suggesting that economic welfare plays a crucial role in crime reduction (Bianchi & Chen, 2021).

 From 2021 to 2023, auto theft in Toronto has seen a notable rise, with a nearly 85% increase within this time range, with 6,642 reported auto